 Ida and George Eliot Prize

 The Ida and George Eliot Prize was established by Ida and George Eliot, friends of the Medical Library Association (MLA) and owners of Eliot Health Sciences Books, Long Island City, New York.
 In the mid-1980s Login Brothers Book Company acquired the company and continued to support the prize until 2001.
 MLA now supports the award.
 The Eliot Prize is presented annually for a work published in the preceding calendar year that has been judged most effective in furthering medical librarianship.
-The recipient receives a certificate at the association’s annual meeting and a cash award of $200 after the annual meeting.

 - Applicant must be a member of MLA.